🏈 2026 Season Registration NOW OPEN β€” Winchester Youth Football 🏈

 Board Member

-Michael (Class of '88 and former WHS player) has been actively involved in youth and high school football for several seasons, supporting both coaching efforts, documenting the seasons via video, and he will continue contributing to the program this year.
+Michael (Class of '88 and former WHS player) has been actively involved in youth and high school football/flag football for several seasons, supporting both coaching efforts, documenting the seasons via video, and he will continue contributing to the program this year.
 He and his wife, Erin, are deeply connected to the team, with his two sons, Michael (Class of '26) and Joseph (Class of '28), both participating in the SYFC program as well as WHS.
 Michael will be attending Bates College (Class of '30) next year where he will be continuing his football journey.
 A strong believer in the value of youth sports, Michael is passionate about helping young athletes develop confidence, discipline, teamwork, and a sense of community.
 Off the field, he brings his professional experience and leadership to his work, while staying committed to supporting the growth and success of the program.
 Along with his two sons, Michael has an older daughter Emma attending St. Anselm Nursing School.

-Our Commitment to Safe Sport
+Our Commitment to Player Safety

 Every Winchester coach, board member, and team volunteer undergoes annual criminal background checks and completes the mandatory American Youth Football training program.
 We follow all American Youth Football policies without exception.
 Our coaching staff is fully certified, meaning every tackling drill, blocking technique, and physical contact in practice is taught to the highest standards of player safety.
 Each coach is required to complete NFHS Concussion in Sports training, American Red Cross CPR,and NFHS Football Tackling training.
 The Red and Black standard means we never cut corners β€” your child's safety is our first obligation.